wonkodv/reqtrace/FORMATS.md

-### FMT_MD_DESC_HEADINGS: Headings in the description are promoted
+### FMT_MD_DESC_HEADINGS: Heading Level in Description is adjusted

 Headings with a lower level than the starting one, that do not start a nested requirement are added to the description.
-Their heading level is promoted by removing as many leading `#` as the requirement had
+Their heading level is adjusted by removing as many leading `#` as the requirement had

-### FMT_MD_COV: Coverage Marks

-Paragraphs where each line matches `Covers: ID( \([^)]*\))?` (an ID which may or may not be followed by text in parenthesis) are omitted from the description and define a coverage of the requirement with ID.
-If the text in parenthesis is present, it is matched against the covered requirement's title.
+### FMT_MD_ATTRIBUTES: Attributes

+Attributes are parsed from paragraphs that start with a single word followed by a colon.
+Once the first Attribute Paragraph is encountered, the Parser will add to the Attribute Value until:

+*   The Start of another Requirement.
+*   The start of another Attribute Paragraph
+*   A Heading the same level or less.
+This ends the Requirement.

+There are 3 types of Attribute Paragraphs:
+*   Text: can span multiple Paragraphs
+*   Short List: Comma separated list of IDs
+*   Long list:  one paragraph that only consists of bullet points

+The Attribute `Tags` can be a short or long list of arbitrary Tags which have the same format as requirement IDs.

+The Attributes `Depends` and `Covers` can be short lists of Requirement IDs or long lists, where each item starts with a requirement id, optionally followed by a colon and the title of the referenced requirement.

+Comment:

+    `Covers: Some, IDs,`

+or

+    `Covers:
+    *   Some
+    *   IDs

 ### Example